What is the measure?

 • Indoor/outdoor unit flexibility similar to traditional HPWH

-• R744 is non-toxic, non-flammable, has an Ozone Depletion Potential (ODP) of zero, and a low Global Warming Potential (GWP) of one, compared to other refrigerants, such as R134a and R410a, that have GWP of 1,430 and 2,088, respectively
+• R744 is non-toxic, non-flammable, and has an Ozone Depletion Potential (ODP) of zero.
+Its Global Warming Potential (GWP) is one, compared to R134a and R410a, which have GWP values of 1,430 and 2,088, respectively.

 Contact us today to enroll and build resiliency into your project.